dreemproject/dreemgl/docs/guides/toolkit/README.md

 # DreemGL Visual Toolkit

-Extending DreemGL to communicate with and access IoT devices, web services and other external resources means creating a DreemGL component.
+The DreemGL Visual Toolkit is a component which allows you to edit a DreemGL composition from inside the browser.
+The toolkit can be used to build a visual editor for DreemGL.

 ## Setting Up